FiendsOfTheElements/FF1Randomizer/README.md

 #### Exp/Gold Boost
 This option reduces the amount of experience required to gain levels, and lowers all prices.
 * Previous versions of the randomizer (prior to 1.4.8) increased the experience and gold rewards given by enemies.
 This was found to overflow in late game battles, so the approach was changed.
 * The top slider changes the experience and gold multiplier.
-Level requirements and prices will be scaled by the inverse of this amount, so a 3x multiplier means you will gain levels 3x faster.
+Level requirements, prices, and your initial gold amount will be divided by the multiplier, so a 3x multiplier means you will gain levels 3x faster, and items will be 3x cheaper.
+Your starting gold will also be 3x less to account for cheaper prices.
 * The bottom slider adds a fixed amount of experience and gold reward to enemies.
 This bonus is divided by the multiplier, so 1x + 500 would add 500 exp/gold to each enemy, whereas 5x + 500 would add 100 exp/gold to each enemy (but requirements and prices will be 5x lower, so it's essentially the same).
 This is useful to speed up the early game, which is especially grindy, without overpowering the party too much in the late game.
 * There is no randomization for this option, requirements, prices, and rewards are scaled by exactly the amount indicated.
 There is of course a separate option to randomize prices.